Miner.farm Crypto Currency Community Forum

 Alert View allows you to make profiles of min/max threshold values.
 When your miners go outside of these values that you set, the miner will show an Alert on the Farm View and/or Miner View (and change color); it will show in the Alert History on Alert View.

-Note: If you have Farmer and above, you can get e-mail when these events occur.
+Note: All paid subscribers can get e-mail when these events occur.

 - Alert View: Summary Section